Asymptotic properties of a componentwise ARH(1) plug-in predictor: Simulation study

 \subsection{A comparative study}

-In this section, the performance of our approach is compared with those ones given in \cite{Antoniadis03,Besse00,Bosq00,Guillas01}, including the case of unknown eigenvectors of $C.$ In the last case, our approach and the approaches presented in \cite{Bosq00} and \cite{Guillas01} are implemented in terms of the empirical eigenvectors (see section 5.2.2).
+In this section, the performance of our approach is compared with those ones given in \cite{AntoniadisSapatinas03,Besseetal00,Bosq00,Guillas01}, including the case of unknown eigenvectors of $C.$ In the last case, our approach and the approaches presented in \cite{Bosq00,Guillas01} are implemented in terms of the empirical eigenvectors.